By Hannah Tyler

-All around me are noises which I can’t hear.
+All around me are noises that I can’t hear.

-Animals that echolocate use ultrasound, which is above 20kHz.
+Animals that echolocate use ultrasound, which is above 20 kHz.
 Human hearing registers frequencies between 20 Hz and 20 kHz.
 All those bats chasing insects are using frequencies above my hearing.
 And they are loud, somewhere between 50 and 120 decibels.
 For those that reach 120 dB it’s like standing next to a chainsaw and knowing it’s making a sound, but not being able to hear it.
-It’s like in His Dark Materials, where Will takes the knife and opens a knife to a parallel world.
-A layer has been drawn over the space in front of you, and it’s right there in front of you, all around you even, you just can’t access it.
+It’s like in His Dark Materials, where Will takes the knife and opens a parallel world.
+A layer has been drawn over the space in front of you, and it’s right there before you, all around you even, you just can’t access it.

 Moths, of all things, can make sound.
 They evolved it in tandem with 50 million years of being eaten by bats.
 Some species of tiger moth (Arctiidae) click to alert bats of their toxicity.
-What’s more, one species from North America, Bertholdia trigona, have the ability to produce a stream of clicks that can jam the bats echolocation signal.
+One species from North America, Bertholdia trigona, have the ability to produce a stream of clicks that can jam the bats’ echolocation signal.

-There are also a bunch of animals that produce sounds that are lower than human hearing.
-Lower sounds produce longer sound waves, which are less easily dissipated underwater, or through dense forests.
-The Okapi, a relative of the giraffe, which looks like a cross between a giraffe and a zebra, produce infrasonic sounds to communicate with their young, the theory is so predators can’t hear them.
-Elephants can hear infrasonic sounds of approaching thunderstorms.
+There are also a bunch of animals that produce sounds lower than human hearing.
+Lower sounds produce longer sound waves, which are less easily dissipated underwater or in dense forests.
+The Okapi, a relative of the giraffe that looks like a cross between a giraffe and a zebra, produces infrasonic sounds to communicate with their young—the theory is they do this so predators can’t hear them.
+Elephants can hear the infrasonic sounds of approaching thunderstorms.
 Hippos make sounds underwater that reach the surface in bubbles.
-Sumatran rhinos sing a song, much like whales.
-The rhinos recorded for the study were found to vocalise near constantly, even though in the wild they are solitary.
+Sumatran rhinos sing a song, like whales.
+Rhinos recorded for a study were found to vocalise near constantly, even though in the wild they are solitary.